mentalclear/100-days-of-code/r1-log.md

 Moslty going quick over the basics because I'm feeling pretty comforatble with those.
 Just stopping at those things that I think I might have forgotten.
 Hoping to get to the milstone 1 project tomorrow.

 ### R1D85
+Day 85.
+Today went to look at the Scientific Computing with Python path at FreeCodeCamp.
+For some reason I like this path better than The Complete Python course from O'Reilly.
+Went over 59% of Python for Everybody.
+Played with network sockets.
+That was super fun!

 ### R1D86

+### R1D87